DavDeDev/mms/README.md

 ## 🚨 Important Note

-> **Warning**: Adding environment variables to Vercel is a Pro feature.
-Make sure you have the appropriate plan to use this feature in production.
+> [!WARNING]
+> I can't add you to the Vercel project as it's a PRO feature, so you'll need to deploy the project to your own Vercel account.

 ## 🚀 Getting Started